perfidia/afefuc/README.md

-﻿AFEFUC - Another fancy editor for use cases
+AFEFUC - Another fancy editor for use cases
 ===========================================

 Description
 -----------

-AFEFUC is tool that allows to create and main project specification.
+AFEFUC allows to create and maintain project specification.

 Authors
 -------